 - Is the subscription business model for you?

-What is a subscription box business?
+What is the subscription box business model?

 The subscription box business model is where sellers send out parcels of products to their customers month after month, automatically.

 With surprise boxes, the model is about more than just the physical products within the box.
 Whereas most of ecommerce is driven by convenience, speed and efficiency, surprise subscription boxes are driven by:

 - The anticipation of the next package